EllisLab/No-Formatting/README.md

 But if you insist...

 	{exp:no_formatting}

-        text you want to do absolutely nothing to
+		text you want to do absolutely nothing to {/exp:no_formatting}

-    {/exp:no_formatting}

 ## Change Log

-- Version 1.1
+- 1.1
 	- Updated plugin to be 2.0 compatible